cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 ##### Blockquotes

-To create a blockquote, use the `>` symbol before your text.
+To create a blockquote, use the greater than symbol `>` at the beginning of a line.
 For nested blockquotes, use multiple `>` symbols.

 This code: